Jirka-Mayer/BachelorThesis/thesis-text.md

 | 3          | 0.34     | 0.32         | 0.24          | 0.21              | 0.16           |
 | 3          | 0.33     | 0.31         | 0.23          | 0.21              | 0.16           |

-When we compare the *ITER_RAW*, *ITER_TRAINED* and *ITER_SLURLESS*, we can see that reducing our focus to only trained tokens helps slightly, although it's not as big of an impact as we expected.
-Considerably larger difference happens when we remove slur tokens.
+When we compare the *ITER_RAW*, *ITER_TRAINED*, and *ITER_SLURLESS*, we can see that reducing our focus to only trained tokens helps slightly, although it's not as big of an impact as we expected.
+A considerably larger difference happens when we remove slur tokens.
 This confirms, what can be seen by looking manually at the predictions the model makes.
 There are a lot of mistakes related to slur classification.
 This might be caused by the fact that the engraving system does not capture all the variability that exists in the real world with regards to slur engraving.

 In a previous [section on evaluation](#xyz) we mentioned, that the prediction, before being evaluated, is repaired by a few rules (attachment sorting, barline trimming).
 The following table shows how much impact does the repair have on the error rate: